ad-pl/bolt-terrible-edition/README.md

 # uhhh bye

-made with <3 by spark
+made with <3 by spark and the bolt dev team (currently only 3 people lol)

 contact me: